magmide/magmide/posts/comparisons-with-other-projects.md

 I don't think mere pre and post annotations on functions is enough.
 People need the full power, *but they also need to be effectively taught how to use it!*

-There are several research projects that are verifying software at the same deep level as Magma intends to, but the projects don't have the same goal of creating a self-hosting/verifying dependently typed language capable of being an approachable foundation for all computing.
+There are several research projects that are verifying software at the same deep level as Magmide intends to, but the projects don't have the same goal of creating a self-hosting/verifying dependently typed language capable of being an approachable foundation for all computing.
 However the work they're doing is very exciting, and I hope to be able to collaborate and learn from them:

 - [Vellvm](TODO): Doesn't use a higher order separation logic, so not maxed out in logical power, at least